One would not think that 63 Carnegie libraries would require yet another web page, but they do.

 Most of my Richland Center cards came from a single collection.
 In case you're wondering about the upper center building, it's a milk condensery (canned condensed milk plant) that became part of the Carnation company.

 Similar to Richland Center, and to a lesser extent, Durand.
-Even some early UW-Madison campus buildings had this style.
+Even some early UW-Madison campus buildings were built in this style.

 Card sent 1927.